-So what makes up an ideal internal training process?
+So, what makes up an ideal internal training process?

-Change Management and Communication
+A Must for Every Internal Training Program: Change Management and Communication

 This way, effective communication can help:

 Open communication channels should continue to form a critical part of the training process once it begins.
-When building a training program that enables successful user adoption, keep in mind the need for a support model that includes resources, points of contact for any doubts, learning sessions post-deployment, etc.
+When creating a training program that enables successful user adoption, keep in mind the need for a support model that includes resources, points of contact for any doubts, learning sessions post-deployment, etc.